phaidra/phaidra-admin-manual/Classification_server/installation_of_skosmos_and_fuseki.md

 ```

-Fuseki v1.3.0 onwards and Fuseki v2.3.0 onwards require Java 8, so from scretch you have to instal this version.
+Fuseki v1.3.0 onwards and Fuseki v2.3.0 onwards require Java 8, so from scratch you have to install this version.

 If you have not only Java 8 installed on your machine, before you start Fuseki, you have to check which is the currently used version: